StevenACoffman/testdemo/README.md

 ...
 }
 ```
-### Questionable Alternative Dependency Injection Techniques
+### Alternative Dependency Injection Techniques

-So some people don't like just passing things as arguments or putting them on a struct with receiver methods.
+Some people don't like just passing things as arguments or putting them on a struct with receiver methods.

 If you have a good reason to add extra complexity, then read on.